-When someone experiences a slip and fall on another’s property, they can suffer an injury.
-Under California premises liability law, the owner or possessor of the property can be held responsible for accidents of this kind if negligence was involved.
+When someone experiences a slip and fall on another’s property, they can be injured.
+Under California premises liability law, the owner or possessor of the property can be held responsible for accidents of this kind if negligence is involved.
 A Fairfield slip and fall attorney can help you obtain the compensation you deserve if you are injured in an accident caused by a slippery floor or another act of negligence.Why Do I Need a Fairfield Slip and Fall Lawyer After an Accident Injury?

 Throughout the years, our injury attorneys have assisted many clients in obtaining fair compensation following injuries resulting from negligence by others.
 We know you have to deal with mounting medical costs and being unable to work.
 We sympathize with you in your difficulties.
 Injury should not be accompanied by financial hardship.
 At AutoAccident.com, we offer a free consultation when you call us at (707) 564-1900 or (800) 404-5400 to discuss your case, answer your questions and tell you about options to recover damages.What Does an Attorney Do to Help?

-If you are involved in an accident in Solano County, you'd be wise to have your case handled by an attorney because of the possibility that multiple parties or entities might be liable.
+If you are involved in an accident in Solano County, you'd be wise to have your case handled by an attorney because multiple parties or entities might be liable.
 For example, if you become injured while on your bicycle, liability depends on whose property you are on and whether it is a homeowner or the city.
-Depending on the nature of your accident and injuries, your attorney can determine who is responsible, investigate for evidence supporting the claim, and negotiate with the insurance company on your behalf.
+Depending on the nature of your accident and injuries, your attorney can determine who is responsible, investigate for evidence supporting the claim, and negotiate with the insurance company.
 As a result, you will be able to heal from your trauma without worrying about mounting bills because you may be able to recover those losses.Where Does Liability Lie in Slip and Fall Accidents?

 If a visitor or patron suffers an injury while on the property, the following may be liable: